 ACCOMMODATION & FACILITIES AT SERENGETI UNDER CANVAS:

 Guest accommodation consists of nine tents, including one family tent that can sleep up to two adults and two children.
 All tents are Meru in style – an outer layer of canvas extends over the inner layer to create a private veranda.
-Set with deckchairs and a small table, the veranda is a great spot for having a drink while marvelling at the scenery!
+Set with deckchairs and a small table, the veranda is a great spot for having a drink while marveling at the scenery!
 There’s even a little washbasin here too.
 Inside each standard tent, there’s a comfy double bed or twin beds, an additional daybed, and two storage chests, in which you’ll find a safe and a mini-bar with cooler box.
 Various rugs and mats cover the canvas floor, adding a homely feel.
 Towards the back of the tent, there’s a second washbasin and a separate flush toilet.
 A double bucket shower is set up outside, with hot water provided by your very own butler!
-The family tent benefits from all the features of the standard tent, and its two bedroom areas can be separated with netting if you wish.
+The family tent benefits from all the features of the standard tent, and its two-bedroom areas can be separated with netting if you wish.

 Serengeti Under Canvas’s lounge and dining area occupy one tent apiece.
 In the lounge tent, there are two seating areas, with the camp’s bar in the middle.
-Both areas contain well-cushioned sofas and armchairs around coffee tables or classic storage chests, and the tent is open sided so you can enjoy your views over the park while relaxing with a drink.
-The dining tent is open sided too, and it features chic separate tables flanked by campaign chairs.
+Both areas contain well-cushioned sofas and armchairs around coffee tables or classic storage chests, and the tent is open-sided so you can enjoy your views over the park while relaxing with a drink.
+The dining tent is open-sided too, and it features chic separate tables flanked by campaign chairs.
 Your butler serves breakfasts and lunches here – hot and cold dishes are available for your first meal of the day, and if you’re in camp for lunch you can expect a tasty range of cold meats and salads.
-A three-course dinner is presented every evening around the camp’s fire-pit – this is the perfect place for getting to know your fellow travellers and sharing your Great Migration stories!
+A three-course dinner is presented every evening around the camp’s fire-pit – this is the perfect place for getting to know your fellow travelers and sharing your Great Migration stories!